Internet censorship in the Philippines is relatively light compared to that of some other countries in Asia.

-- NordVPN: This provider offers excellent privacy protections, above-average connection speeds and top-notch customer support, and all for a bargain price.
+- NordVPN: This provider offers excellent online security and privacy protections, above-average connection speeds and top-notch customer support, and all for a reasonable price.

-- CyberGhost: CyberGhost provides an excellent return on investment.
+- CyberGhost: CyberGhost is an excellent option for newbie VPN users.
 The provider offers the fastest connection speeds on this list, and its privacy protections are top-notch.

 - IPVanish: Self-owned and -operated VPN servers mean IPVanish adds an extra layer of security between your data and outside parties.
 The provider’s customer support is second to none.

 - PrivateVPN: This provider boasts the second-fastest connections in this lineup, as well as impressive security and privacy protections.
 However, their global server coverage isn’t up to the standards of other providers.

 I ranked the top 6 VPNs for the Philippines using the following criteria:

 - Security and privacy protections